kagehq/docle/examples/README.md

 This directory contains examples of how to embed Docle code playgrounds in your applications.

+> **⚠️ Security Notice:** These examples are for development and learning purposes.
+Many show API keys in client-side code for simplicity. **In production**, always use server-side proxies to keep API keys secure.
+See the [Integration Snippets](https://app.docle.co/snippets) page for secure patterns.

 ## Quick Start

 1. Start the dev server: